steve8708/base/readme.md

 into a flexible, efficiency, and ultra high performance foundation for building lightning fast yet amazingly powerful HTML5 applications that are as beatiful to code as they are to behold.

-This framework pulls great ideas from many JS frameworks, including bakcbone.js, angular.js, ember.js, sproutcore, marionette.js, thorax, chaplin, can.js, knockout, spine, sammyjs, react, extjs, and many more
+This framework pulls many ideas from great JS frameworks such as bakcbone.js, angular.js, ember.js, marionette.js, thorax, chaplin, can.js, polymer, knockout, spine, sammyjs, react, extjs, and many more

 ## What it has